Glossary of Terms

-T-score: A positive or negative number representing the number of standard deviations that is calculated based on a comparison between your bone mineral density with that of healthy young adults.
-T-scores between -1.0 and -2.5 indicate osteopenia; T-scores greater than -2.5 indicate Osteoporosis.
+T-score: A positive or negative number, representing the number of standard deviations that is calculated based on a comparison between your bone mineral density with that of healthy young adults.
+T-scores between -1.0 and -2.49 indicate osteopenia; T-scores -2.5 and greater indicate Osteoporosis.

 Vertebrae: Individual bones of the spine.
 Fractures of these bones are the most common fractures in people with Osteoporosis.

-Vertebral compression fracture (VCF): A fracture of the body of a vertebra (spine bone) that collapses it and makes it thinner and weaker.
-Usually results from Osteoporosis but can also result form complications of cancer or some injuries.
+Vertebral compression fracture (VCF): A fracture of the body of a vertebra (spine bone) that collapses and makes it thinner and weaker.
+Usually results from Osteoporosis but can also result from complications of cancer or some injuries.

 Vertebral fracture: See vertebral compression fracture.

-Vertebroplasty: A non-surgical procedure that involves injecting a cement-like substance into the fractured vertebra to stabilize it and relieve pain.
+Vertebroplasty: A non-surgical procedure that involves injecting a cement-like substance into the fractured vertebra to stabilise it and relieve pain.

 Vitamin D: Also known as calciferol which is actually a hormone; a nutrient important for absorbing and regulating calcium and phosphorus levels.
-Sunlight, fortified products, or supplements are necessary in order to get the required amount of daily vitamin D.
+Sunlight, fortified products, or supplements are usually necessary in order to get the required amounts of daily vitamin D.

 Weight-bearing exercise: Types of activity that places weight on certain bones; necessary for bone growth; examples are walking, dancing, and stair-climbing.